lucypero/config-files-linux/README.md

 I used to use AwesomeWM for a while.
 Shortly after I began, I realized that TWM's aren't for me.
 My favorite Linux DE's are Cinnamon and Gnome.

-I use Neovim for coding.
-Although recently, having to use Windows for work, I've been using Clion and VS Code (with their respective Vim bindings plugins, of course).
+I use Neovim for coding and editing text.
+I am inside the shell on WSL pretty much all day.

+Lately I am using Windows for everything.
+I realized I could do everything I wanted just fine on Windows.
+WSL2 feels just like actual Linux, and I use that for all my shell needs, using the Windows Terminal, which is actually really good.

 # Pictures